 - zdobyć (pf.), to conquer

-Review: przynaglać (impf., to urge, to hasten), skoro (since, given that), pozwolić (pf., to permit, to let), dopiąć (pf., to attain), cel (m., objective, goal), podróż (f., journey), pozwolić (pf., to permit, to let), odejść (pf., to leave, to depart), wrócić (pf., to return), zawołać (pf., to summon), zapytać (pf., to ask), sam (oneself), chcieć (impf., to want), siostra (f., sister), ludzie (pl., people; men), pobłogosławić (pf., to bless), tysiące (thousand), potomstwo (n., offpsring), brama (f., gate), nieprzyjaciel (m., enemy, foe).
+Review: przynaglać (impf., to urge, to hasten), skoro (since, given that), pozwolić (pf., to permit, to let), dopiąć (pf., to attain), cel (m., objective, goal), podróż (f., journey), pozwolić (pf., to permit, to let), odejść (pf., to leave, to depart), wrócić (pf., to return), zawołać (pf., to summon), zapytać (pf., to ask), sam (oneself), chcieć (impf., to want), siostra (f., sister), ludzie (pl., people, men), pobłogosławić (pf., to bless), tysiące (thousand), potomstwo (n., offpsring), brama (f., gate), nieprzyjaciel (m., enemy, foe).

 After the request to wait ten days, the servant asks in verse 56 to not be hindered: nie zatrzymujcie mnie (do not detain me, do not hinder me).
 Rebekah’s consent is then sought.
-In verse 57, you read: zawołajmy dziewczynę (let us summon the young lady) i zapytajmy ją samą (and let us ask her herself).
+In verse 57, you read: zawołajmy dziewczynę (let us summon the lass) i zapytajmy ją samą (and let us ask her herself).
 Then, in verse 58: czy chcesz iść z tym człowiekiem? (do you want to go with this man?; will you go with this man?); Rebekah responds: chcę iść (I want to go; I will go).

 In verse 59, you read that Rebekah is sent off with her personal attendant, Abraham’s servant and the men accompanying the servant.
 In verse 60, siostro is the vocative of siostra.
 Siostro nasza can be understood as oh sister of ours.
 From this same verse, understand also: wzrastaj w tysiące nieprzeliczone (grow into countless thousands) and niech potomstwo twoje zdobędzie bramy swych nieprzyjaciół (may your offspring conquer the gate of its enemies).